Importance of Cash Flow Statement with Example

 Cash: ZERO!

-Even though you have earned $5,000 in revenue and $4,000 in profit, you have ZERO CASH!
+Even though you have earned $5,000 in revenue and $4,000 in profit, you have ZERO CASH.
 This scenario can play out often in the business world, particularly with large corporations, which signifies the importance of producing a cash flow report.

 The purpose of this lesson is to describe the merits of a cash flow report and when it may be necessary.
-However, you will probably find that the majority of small businesses don’t find this report necessary – a profit and loss statement is often all they require for their tax and planning needs.
+However, you will probably find that the majority of small businesses do not find this report necessary โ€“ a Profit and Loss statement is often all they require for their tax and planning needs.

 Trial Balance Vs. Profit and Loss Vs. Balance Sheet Vs. Cash Flow Statement

-Trial Balance Vs. Profit and Loss
+Trial Balance vs Profit and Loss vs Balance Sheet vs Cash Flow Statement

 Trial Balance Profit and Loss Balance Sheet Cash Flow Statement